 There is no doubt that there will be times when the kids don’t feel like learning, just like there are times when you may not feel like teaching.
 This is completely normal and understandable.
 However, you still have the pressure of hitting targets and goals you set out to accomplish.
 You may wonder how you will ever do that with the poor attitudes that have set in.
 Here are some ways you can overcome this.

-Develop an atmosphere that is conducive for learning.
-It is pretty hard for the kids to concentrate when they have too many distractions such as noise, music and such.
+Develop an atmosphere that is conducive to learning.
+It is pretty hard for the kids to concentrate when they have too many distractions such as noise, music, and such.
 To provide the best possible learning atmosphere, do the following:

 - Make sure your homeschool space is well organized and not cluttered.
 It should also be in a secluded location, preferably in a not-so-busy section of the house.

 - Turn off all distractions.
 Make sure that there is no noise coming from other sections of the house.
 The TV should be switched off.
 Other members of the family will have to comply with these rules as well.

 Your kids are going to follow your lead.
 If you show up full of energy and excited to learn right alongside them, they will be thrilled as well.
 You can control the atmosphere of your home and homeschool.
 You are the mom.
 You set the tone.
 Try this:

 - Start your day off doing something you love.
 Pray, read, knit, or exercise.
 Do something that you love so that you will bring that momentum into the rest of the day.

 - Sometimes you just have to fake it till you make it.
 You probably aren’t going to wake up excited every day, but what I’ve found is that happiness is a choice.
 If you choose to put on a happy face, the rest of your body begins to follow suit.
 Before you know it, you really are enjoying yourself.

 A Little Change Can Make Things Feel New and Exciting